Tax Treaties

 Do I need to declare the UK rental property as a foreign account on Form 3916?

-No. Form 3916 is for foreign financial accounts (bank accounts, investment accounts).
+No. Form 3916 is for foreign financial accounts — bank accounts, investment accounts.
 A UK rental property is a real asset, not a financial account, and does not require Form 3916 declaration.
-However, any UK bank account into which your rental income is paid does need to be declared on Form 3916 if it is held in a UK bank.
+However, any UK bank account into which your rental income is paid does need to be declared on Form 3916.

 ← Back to Tax Treaties & Your Income